sodaviz/soda/docs/source/api/interfaces/BarPlotConfig.rst

 .. container:: content

-  A callback to define the width of the border around the glyph.
+  This defines the width of the border around the glyph.

 target
 ******